Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample6_UpdateSettingIfUnchanged.md

 ## Set amount of available VMs before update.

-For the test purposes, we need to specify some initial value for the `available_vms`.
+For test purposes, we need to specify some initial value for the `available_vms`.

 ```C# Snippet:AzConfigSample6_SetInitialVMs
 client.SetConfigurationSetting("available_vms", "10");